Jihong-Tang/R-projects/README.md

 Data Visualization R projects - several simple R-based data visualization projects.
 Updated from author's other workspace, including Rstudio.

 # Purpose
-Import, clean, analysis and visualize various kinds of data based on [R](https://www.r-project.org/)
+Import, clean, analysis and visualize various kinds of data based on [R](https://www.r-project.org/), one fantastic programming language for statiscal computing and data visualization.

+For detailed information, check `READMD.md` in each sub-directories.

+# Direc